Sliding Window Algorithm Code Template

 Note that the input s1

-This type of problem is a classic example of the sliding window algorithm.
-Essentially, you are given a string S
+This type of problem is a classic sliding window algorithm application.
+It essentially asks: given a string S

-.
-The question is whether there exists a substring in S
+, does there exist a substring in S

-First, start by copying and pasting the previous algorithm framework code.
-Then, clarify the questions raised earlier, and you can write the solution to this problem:
+First, start by copying the previous algorithm framework code.
+Then clearly address the questions mentioned earlier to derive the solution:

 class Solution {